Praqma/web-alliance/_pages/members.md

 ## Volvo
 Manufacture trucks, busses, construction equipment, marine and industrial power systems, and aerospace systems

-## GrammaTech
-Creators of CodeSonar; The static analysis tool for C, C++, Java, and binary code

 ## MAN Diesel & Turbo
 Provider of large-bore diesel engines and turbo machinery for marine and stationary applications